ViscousTests/website/content/docs/mind/education.md

 # Thoughts on Education

+## Education as a Certification

+One problem educational system have is that they force students to sit through classes that are boring because the students either already know the material or are not compatible with the pace of the class (too fast or too slow).
+If systems independently let students test out of courses, or offered testing separately from training, this problem might be solved to some extent.
+Of course, in this case the testing would have to be very good, and some things are unfortunately hard to test for.
+Project-based evaluation might be a good way around this.

+See https://miguelrochefort.com/blog/cs-degree/ for a great story about what a test-driven education could look like for a motivated individual.

 ## High School as Survey

 In my opinion, (at least my) high school education focused too much on